 Calmer Now; Wings Soar, Stems Grow (2023)

-GAAT Gallery.
-Lisbon, Portugal
+GAAT Gallery, Lisbonne, Portugal

 Hold